 This could include funding for a personal assistant to help with personal care at home, and equipment such as a wheelchair.
 There are a small number of exclusions that are outlined in regulation and further outlined below.

-Everyone who has a personal health budget should be supported by a suitable professional to think through how they would like to use their budget in order to meet their health and wellbeing needs.
+Everyone who has a personal health budget should be supported by a suitable professional to think through how they would like to use their budget to meet their health and wellbeing needs.
 It is the responsibility of local NHS teams to advise people or refer someone to a relevant local organisation who can offer the necessary support.
 This is often described as brokerage.

 What a personal health budget will be spent on, as outlined in their personalised care and support plan, must be agreed between the person or their representative, the local NHS team and where necessary the CCG.